jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

     * If not, something has gone wrong

-        * Did you change the code?
+        * Was the code changed?
-        * Did your test folder get changed?
+        * Did the test folder get changed?
         * Try re-downloading the project and starting over if they do not pass

-* You will notice the test classes ``AStarMazeSolverTest`` and ``LinkedPriorityQueueTest`` are provided, but incomplete
+* Notice the test classes ``AStarMazeSolverTest`` and ``LinkedPriorityQueueTest`` are provided, but incomplete

-    * They have empty tests left for you to complete in their respective parts discussed below
+    * They have empty tests to be completed in their respective parts discussed below